Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 - Be explicit about the desired output format
 - Use clear, unambiguous instructions
 - Specify constraints or requirements
+- Include all necessary context in the prompt
+- Test with various inputs to ensure consistency
+- Consider few-shot prompting if results are inconsistent

 ### 2. Few-Shot Prompting

-**Definition:** Providing a small number of examples (typically 1-5) to demonstrate the desired input-output pattern.
+**Definition:** Providing a small number of examples (typically 1-5) to demonstrate the desired input-output pattern before asking the model to perform the task.

 **When to Use:**

 - Complex tasks requiring specific formatting
 - When you need consistent output structure
 - Tasks that benefit from pattern recognition
+- Novel tasks the model hasn't seen before
+- When zero-shot performance is insufficient

 **Example:**